Promote Scan REST API - v2

 }

-Finally, when the status URL indicates a completed scan promotion status, then the various reports can be viewed via the provided links.
+Finally, when the status URL indicates a completed scan promotion status, the various reports can be viewed via the provided links.